 Nature Reserve Bird Spotting

 I’ll highlight some of my favourite parts of the walk to give you an idea of what to expect.
 I enjoy passing through this railway tunnel which is always updated with new graffiti.
 Quite often you’ll see graffiti artists spraying the walls.

-Soon afterwards you come across an adventure playground made from wooden logs which is quite spectacular.
+Soon afterwards you come across an adventure playground made from wooden logs.
 It’s set within the woodland so is a great place for kids to play.
 Close by is a skate ramp which is also covered in graffiti.

 Not far from the skate ramp there is a famous statue which is high up under a brick arch.
 It does get obscured by foliage so keep an eye out for it, if you reach the old station platform you have just gone past it.
 According to Wikipedia, this is a man-sized green Spriggan sculpture by Marilyn Collins.
 It was placed in the alcove of the wall which is at the footbridge before the former Crouch End station.
 Urban legend says it is a ghostly goat man who haunted the walk during the 70-80s.
 Apparently it gave Stephen King inspiration for his short story called Crouch End.

 Green Spriggan Sculpture